 Freedom from exchange controls is granted to IBCs, as well as from stamp duty on the transfers of any property, assets, shares, debt obligation, or other securities.
 No WHT is levied on remittances of dividends and distributions, royalties, interest, management fees, or fees or other income paid by IBCs to persons outside Saint Lucia.
 Supplies to an IBC are also deemed to be an export, and VAT is applied at the rate of 0%.

-In common with many other territories, Saint Lucia has also adopted economic substance legislation, the guidelines for which are currently being finalised.
+In common with many other territories, Saint Lucia has also adopted economic substance legislation.

 Complete or partial waivers of income tax are available on the taxable profits of companies engaged in providing services to the offshore financial services industry.